DanielJDufour/geo-extent/docs/functions/crop.md

 # Function: Crop
 Each GeoExtent has a crop function which allows you to make sure an extent doesn't exceed the boundaries of another extent.
-In other words, if c is the extent of a county and t is the extent of a mercator tile, then `c.crop(t)` would return the extent of the county that falls within the tile.
+In other words, if `c` is the extent of a county and `t` is the extent of a mercator tile, then `c.crop(t)` would return the extent of the county that falls within the tile.
+If `c` and `t` don't share the same [srs](https://en.wikipedia.org/wiki/Spatial_reference_system), then GeoExtent will automatically and internally [clone](https://github.com/DanielJDufour/geo-extent/blob/main/docs/functions/clone.md) `t` and [reproject](https://github.com/DanielJDufour/geo-extent/blob/main/docs/functions/reproj.md) the clone to the srs of `c` before cropping with it.

 ```js
 import { GeoExtent } from 'geo-extent';